 However, I do promise to be kind to any halfwit Demingologists brandishing a certificate or a coloured belt and trying to tell me what I don’t know about improving their Gonorrhoea Thinking.

-I really mean it, I am a massive fan of the ways of working first developed at Toyota and I like a little challenge, so please leave a comment and if you’ve got a good balance of sarcasm and insight, I may even pay attention and say something nice.
+I really mean it, Joy is on the ball and trying to use some properly insightful techniques in an environment filled with people who use the tools but don’t know the methods or the concepts.
+I am a massive fan of the ways of working first developed at Toyota and I like a little challenge, so please leave a comment and if you’ve got a good balance of sarcasm and insight, I may even pay attention and say something nice.